ruifigueira/playwright-crx/docs/src/api/class-apirequestcontext.md

 await Request.FetchAsync("https://example.com/api/createBook", new() { Method = "post", DataObject = data });
 ```

-The common way to send file(s) in the body of a request is to upload them as form fields with `multipart/form-data` encoding.
-Use [FormData] to construct request body and pass it to the request as [`option: multipart`] parameter:
+The common way to send file(s) in the body of a request is to upload them as form fields with `multipart/form-data` encoding, by specifiying the `multipart` parameter:

 ```js
 const form = new FormData();